• Skip to primary navigation

 Instructions

-• Cover and cook on medium flame stirring occasionally until dal is cooked through and cabbage is cooked through, should take about 15-20 minutes.
+• Stir in soaked and drained moong dal, spinach and cabbage.
+Add turmeric and mix well.
+Cover and cook on medium flame stirring occasionally until dal is cooked through, about 10~12 minutes.

 • Season with salt and cook for another minute.
 Serve with steamed rice or roti.